jaxankey/Virtual-Game-Table/README.md

 A successfully booted server should declare something like `listening on port 37777`.
 Open up a few Chrome windows side-by-side and point them at the address `localhost:37777`.
 Things moving around in one window should also move around in the other.
 Push a few buttons, click a few things, see what happens.
 Click the "controls" link in the upper right to see some of the keyboard shortcuts.

+## Games
 The games I have coded thus far include:
  * Checkers
  * Chess
  * Go
  * My own strategy game
- * Puerto Rico (but I can't publish those images!)
+ * Puerto Rico (but I can't publish this one!)

 Each of these games illustrate the functionalities of the main workhorse code in `browser.js` and `server.js`.
 So, if you're interested in writing your own games, I recommend playing with these to see what's possible, then looking at the `game.js` code for each to see how things are actually implemented.
 I'd play with `checkers/game.js` first, since it's the simplest!

+## Here to Help
 Feel free to pester me if something isn't clear.
-I will be slow to respond, but believe in this project and will gladly update the comments in the code to make life easier.
+I will be slow to respond, but I believe in this project and will gladly update the comments in the code or help out within reason.

 My next big goals (if I ever find time) include:
  * Dice